samluyk/PHPLedger/README.md

 This program was created to be a digital ledger that allows me to store and categorize all the money I make and spend, and save it in a database for logging purposes and visualization.

 It's meant only to run locally to help compensate for my lack of proper code/best practice knowledge.

-It's also my first "real" attempt at a program I'll really use, git, and good documentation.
+You shpuld probably do the same.

 The idea for this was based off of this linked spreadsheet.
 I was hoping for similar functionality, just self-hostable. https://www.reddit.com/r/personalfinance/comments/53ktyv/budget_spreadsheet_with_google_form_for_tracking/